thorpj/old-linux-setup/README.md

 # Setup-OS
-Scripts to set up a device after a fresh OS install
+Scripts to set up a device after a fresh Linux install

 ## Usage